possibly/carve_range/README.md

 ## Use Case

 Your tracking your activity in a calendar for a month.
-For days 1-30, you Went Jogging, so you create an Event that Starts At Day 1 and End At day 2.
+For days 1-30, you Went Jogging, so you create an Event that Starts At Day 1 and Ends At day 30.
 Oops!
 You double-check your journal and realize that Day 15-18 you said you went Jogging, but actually you Stayed Home.

 You can "carve" the 1 Event (that contains a Start Date and and End Date) with this gem such that you could get 3 Events.
 The first event is Days 1-14 (you Went Jogging those days).
 The second event is Days 15-18 (you Stayed Home those days).
 The third event is Days 19-30 (you Went Jogging those days).

+This gem could take the first Event's date range (Date Range A) and another Date Range (Event you want to add to the calendar, Days 15-18, Date Range B) and return [Date Range A' (1-14), Date Range A'' (19-30), Date Range B (15-18)].

 ## Installation